invenhost/inventree-wled-locator/README.md

-# inventree_wled_locator
+# inventree-wled-locator

-Short description of WLED Locator.
+Use [WLED](https://github.com/Aircoookie/WLED) to locate InvenTree StockLocations.

 ## Setup

 1. Install
-Install this plugin in the webinterface with the packagename `inventree_wled_locator`
+Install this plugin in the webinterface with the packagename `inventree-wled-locator`

 2. Enable
 Enable the plugin in the plugin settings.
 You need to be signed in as a superuser for this.
 **The server will restart if you enable the plugin**

 3. Configure
-// # TODO add configuration instructions
+Set the WLED IP and the LED count in the plugin settings.
+Map the LEDs to the locations in the StockLocation settings.

 ## License
 This project is licensed as MIT license.